 As the concept of semantic search is based on the contextual meaning, it allows for a more human-like search experience by retrieving relevant search results that match the user's intent.
 This advantage makes vector search important for applications, that are e.g., sensitive to typos or synonyms.

-- Cosine similarity calculates the cosine of the angle between two vectors.
-In Weaviate, the cosine distance is used for the complement of cosine similarity.
+• Cosine similarity calculates the cosine of the angle between two vectors.
+Weaviate uses the cosine distance for the complement of cosine similarity.
 Its range is [0, 2], where 0 represents identical vectors, and 2 represents vectors that point in opposite directions.

-- Dot product calculates the product of the magnitudes of two vectors and the cosine of the angle between them.
+• Dot product calculates the product of the magnitudes of two vectors and the cosine of the angle between them.
 Its range is [-∞, ∞], where 0 represents orthogonal vectors, and larger values represent increasingly similar vectors.
-In Weaviate, the negative dot product is used to keep the intuition that larger values represent increasingly dissimilar vectors.
+Weaviate uses the negative dot product to keep the intuition that larger values represent increasingly dissimilar vectors.

 As you can see, there are many different similarity measures.
-As a rule of thumb, select the same metric as the one used to train the Machine Learning model.
-If you are unsure which one was used, you can usually find this information on the hosting service’s site, e.g., OpenAI’s ada-002 uses cosine similarity or MiniLM hosted on Hugging Face supports cosine similarity, dot product, and Euclidean distance.
+As a rule of thumb, select the same metric as the one used to train the ML model.
+Suppose you are unsure which one was used.
+In that case, you can usually find this information on the hosting service’s site, e.g., OpenAI’s ada-002 uses cosine similarity or MiniLM hosted on Hugging Face supports cosine similarity, dot product, and Euclidean distance.
 To learn more about the different distance metrics, you can continue reading our blog post on What are Distance Metrics in Vector Search?

 Vector Indexing for Approximate Nearest Neighbor Approach